kelicto/ReferenceErrorBug/README.md

 # ReferenceErrorBug
-This is bug min demo for vs prompting error.
+This is a bug min demo for vs prompting error.